mollerhoj/espresso/README.txt

 It is not only more fun to develop game ideas iteratively.
 It produces games that are more original, and more fun.

+Just like Bret Victor believes that artists should have an imediate connection with their work, I believe that artistist need as high a number of iterations as possible.
+(This is almost, but not completely the same thing)

 # Why is it faster to build games with Espresso?